 - We hope you will be able to buy more of your home as soon as possible.
 We can talk you through this.

-- Co-Ownership is a charity which means that any money we make from the sale of your home goes back into the pot to help more people start their home ownership story.
+- Co-Ownership is a charity which means that any money we make from the sale of your home is used to help more people start their home ownership story.